PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-12 05:02:03
+Last updated: 2024-04-12 05:02:37
-Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark
+Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor